GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     make[1]: Leaving directory '/home/chatai/github/gcc-build'

-Now a good time to try the new target for the tine test suite.
+Now would be a good time to try the new target for the Tiny test suite.

 .. code-block:: shell